 Revised Code section 163.21 is “a remedial law and should be liberally construed in order to promote its object and assist the parties in obtaining justice”.
 Dept. of Natural Resources v.
 Sellers, 14 Ohio App.2d 132, 135, 237 N.E.2d 328 (5th Dist.1968); R.C.
 1.11.
 When interpreting a statute, the court should “give effect to the General Assembly's intent.”
 City of Toledo v.
 Corr.
 Comm'n of Northwest Ohio, 2017-Ohio-9149, ¶22.

-In the present case, the Court should not award the Defendant attorney’s fees because awarding attorney’s fees to commercial property owners was not the generally assembly’s intent.
+In the present case, the Court should not award the Defendant attorney’s fees because awarding attorney’s fees to commercial property owners was not the General Assembly’s intent.
 Defendant argues that there is sufficient evidence on the record to determine that the property currently has an agricultural use, however there is also sufficient evidence on the record to establish that “parcel A” as described by Defendant’s appraiser is not, in fact, agricultural land but commercial land that is not used for agricultural purposes but is in fact a commercial property as evidenced by the commercial structure on the property and the landowner’s testimony that he received several offers to rent “parcel A” to a commercial business.
+Furthermore, the property was never used “exclusively” for agricultural purposes as evidenced by the County’s CAUV calculations that explicitly excludes the commercial building built in 1920 and the 0.9570 Acres the structure occupies at the corner of the property.

-It is clear from the plain language of the statute that the general assembly’s intent was to protect property owners who owned and used their land for agricultural purposes not property owners who are holding commercial property.
+It is clear from the plain language of the statute that the General Assembly’s intent was to protect property owners who owned and used their land for agricultural purposes not property owners who are holding commercial property.
 The only way for the Defendant to meet the 150% requirement set forth by the statute is to argue, as they did, that their agricultural land is not in fact agricultural.
-Plaintiff’s do not dispute the fact that the land is used for agricultural purposes and its highest and best use is agricultural, however, the defendant does dispute this fact.
+Plaintiff’s do not dispute the fact that most of the land is used for agricultural purposes and its highest and best use is agricultural, however, the defendant does dispute this fact.
 ODOT presented an appraisal using agricultural land values for the property.
 Conversely, the Defendant called two witnesses and presented evidence to testify that the land in question did not have agricultural value but commercial value.
 The Defendant’s appraiser used commercial sales and ultimately reached a commercial value of $70,000 per acre.
-The idea that landowners can argue that their property is a commercial property to obtain a higher land value and then argue that their property is agricultural property is agricultural to obtain attorney’s fees is unconscionable and clearly not the intent of the general assembly.
+The idea that landowners can argue that their property is a commercial property to obtain a higher land value and then argue that their property is an agricultural property to obtain attorney’s fees is unconscionable and clearly not the intent of the General Assembly.

 This Court should find that while the Defendant’s property may meet the first part of the test, they cannot use commercial values and commercial land sales to meet the 150% requirement set out by the statute.